tuskbuddy/site/exampleSite/content/orange-chicken.md

 type = "post"

 +++
 American-Chinese food is a great go-to takeout option, and well-made orange chicken is a delicacy.
-This recipe uses fresh orange and ginger to deliver a tangy, gingery sauce that gets high ratings from me.
+This recipe uses fresh orange and ginger to deliver an exotic tangy sauce that gets high ratings from me.

 Quick note: this is likely the most time-consuming recipe on this website, but I wouldn't give it the honor of your attention without believing that it's worth the work.
 It'll take longer, but taste fresher, than takeout.